Are you a problem gambler? If so, you are not alone. Millions of people struggle with gambling addiction.

 National Problem Gambling Clinic

-The National Problem Gambling Clinic is a specialist NHS clinic for people with severe gambling problems.
+The National Problem Gambling Clinic is a specialist NHS service for people experiencing severe gambling problems.

 Find Problem Gambling Help In The USA

-If you are in the US and are concerned about your gambling, or that of someone you know, help is available.
-The following organisations can provide advice and support:
+If you are in the United States and are concerned about your gambling — or that of someone you care about — the following organisations can help.

 1-888-424-3577 | gamblersanonymous.org

-The National Council on Problem Gambling (NCPG) is a non-profit organization dedicated to reducing the impact of problem gambling on individuals, families, and communities.
+The National Council on Problem Gambling (NCPG) is a non-profit organisation dedicated to reducing the harm caused by gambling.

 GamTalk